$1 saved in your twenties can be the equivalent of $10 saved in your fifties, if invested over time.

 Those numbers sum up the power of compounding investment returns and should thrill you, if you are a young investor.
 If you haven’t been investing much, the missed opportunity should scare the crap out of you!

-To hammer home the point further, take this example from Burton Malkiel, the author of A Random Walk Down Wall Street, as he highlights the following example of compound interest in action:
+To hammer home the point further, take this example from Burton Malkiel, the author of A Random Walk Down Wall Street, as he highlighted the following example of compound interest in action:

 “William, starts saving $4,000 a year when he is 20 and stops after 20 years, after having saved $80,000.
 His brother, James, starts saving $4,000 at 40, and does so for 25 years, for a total of $100,000 saved.